uwefladrich/scriptengine/docs/sphinx/concepts.rst

 We have already seen the usage of the context in the "Hello world" example above.
-The ``context`` task stored a parameter named ``planet`` in the context and the ``echo`` task used the information from the context to display it's message.
+The ``context`` task stored a parameter named ``planet`` in the context and the ``echo`` task used the information from the context to display its message.

 Since the context is a Python dictionary, it can store any Python data types.